astropy/astropy/docs/development/contributing/virtual_pythons.rst

 you want in your virtual environment?

 Including them in your virtual environment doesn't take much extra space--they are linked into the virtual environment instead of being copied.
-Within in the virtual environment you can install new versions of packages like Numpy or Astropy that override the versions installed in your normal python environment.
+Within the virtual environment you can install new versions of packages like Numpy or Astropy that override the versions installed in your normal python environment.